DaveBsns/SimulatorRaspberry/Scenarios.md

 * There is a „Vorfahrt“ intersection
 * Covers 14 Use Case Actions

+Scenario 4: Night ride in the city

-Scenario 4: Fun adventure ride in the forest
+Scenario 5: Fun adventure ride in the forest
 * Hilly terrain
 * Fog, snow, slippery conditions
 * Crossing a windy bridge with slippery ground